Persecution of Jews during the Black Death: Persecutions and massacres

 In the spring of 1349, the Jewish community in Frankfurt am Main was annihilated.
 That was followed by the destruction of Jewish communities in Mainz and Cologne.
 The 3,000-strong Jewish population of Mainz initially defended themselves and managed to hold off the Christian attackers.
 However, the Christians managed to overwhelm the Jewish ghetto in the end and killed all of its Jews.

 On 1 March 1349, the Jewish community of Worms suffered a devastating pogrom.
 Accused of causing the plague, the Jews were attacked, when much of the Judengasse and the synagogue quarter were set ablaze.
 Contemporary sources report that over 400 members of the community were killed, many of them setting fire to their own homes to avoid forced baptism.

 At Speyer, Jewish corpses were disposed in wine casks and cast into the Rhine.
 By late 1349, the worst of the pogroms had ended in Rhineland.
 However, the massacres of Jews was starting to rise near the Hansa townships of the Baltic coast and in Eastern Europe.
-By 1351, there had been 350 incidents of anti-Jewish pogroms, and 60 major and 150 minor Jewish communities had been exterminated.

 Causes

 There are many possible reasons why Jews were accused to be the cause of the plague.
 Antisemitism was widespread in the 14th century, and in some locales, the plague was stated to be the work of Jews as retribution for the dying's wicked ways.
 Harbouring "enemies of Christ" was also given as a reason.
 Some commentators have argued that Jews who were not killed actually stood a better chance of surviving the plague because of greater cleanliness, sanitation and observance of the laws of kashrut.
 David Nirenberg, dean of the University of Chicago Divinity School and a specialist in medieval Jewish history, doubted whether there is credible evidence for that assertion.
 Another reason to discount that theory is that the plague was spread by flea bites, which would have been unaffected by handwashing.
-Communities that valued the work of Jews in the city more, saw less persecution, and those that did not value it saw more.
+Communities that valued the work of Jews in the city saw less persecution, and those that did not value it saw more.